-Experienced designers often say that even your desk should be as tidy as possible because nothing should distract you breaking your concentration.
-Cluttered desk means cluttered head for many people.
+Experienced designers often say that even your desk should be as tidy as possible because nothing should distract you from breaking your concentration.
+A cluttered desk means cluttered head for many people.
 Think about it organizing your working space.

 Tip: Want to be productive?
-Keep mess as far from you desk, computer and brain as possible.
+Keep mess as far from your desk, computer, and brain as possible.

 Stereotype 2.
 The customer is always right

 So, it is very important to work in tight collaboration and always remember: your customer doesn’t have to know all the nuances and peculiarities of the design process.
 That is why THEY are customers and YOU are a designer.
 Be attentive and sensitive to everything that your customers want, but don’t let it go beyond the limits of reasonability and sensibility.

 Don’t be too soft but at the same time don’t be too hard.
-If you are too gentle or just indifferent, if you only follow your customer’s wishes not analyzing whether they are potentially efficient, you risk not creating the good working product which will make your name and bring you more customers.
+If you are too gentle or just indifferent, if you only follow your customer’s wishes not analyzing whether they are potentially efficient, you risk not creating a good working product that will make your name and bring you more customers.
 If you are too hard, your customer will feel you are too intrusive and bossy, so not respectful enough to your client — and you risk not only losing this particular project but also getting notorious through word-of-mouth references from customers.
-Therefore, it is vital to find the happy medium.
+Therefore, it is vital to find a happy medium.

-Moreover, the thing, which has been practically checked by Tubik Studio designers, is the idea that communicating with your customer you should get not only his wishes but also try to get the ideas and reasons of these wishes.
-If you understand why your customer wants to see particular colors, shapes or transitions, it will be easier for you (if necessary) to justify other methods of realization for these ideas which would give the result desired by the customer.
+Moreover, the thing, which has been practically checked by Tubik Studio designers, is the idea that communicating with your customer you should get not only his wishes but also try to get the ideas and reasons for these wishes.
+If you understand why your customer wants to see particular colors, shapes, or transitions, it will be easier for you (if necessary) to justify other methods of realization for these ideas which would give the result desired by the customer.

 Tip: Be attentive to your customer.
 Be honest with your customer.
 Be helpful to your customer.